-Interim Storage Facility for Removed Soil and Waste
+Interim Storage Facility Waste

-- The Interim Storage Facility (ISF) was built to safely and intensively manage and store removed soil, waste, and incinerated ash (>100,000 Bq/kg) generated by decontamination in Fukushima Prefecture, until final disposal outside the prefecture within 30 years from the start of transportation to the Interim Storage Facility. - Okuma Town and Futaba Town agreed to the request to build the facility, which was a very important decision.
-The Ministry of the Environment will continue to work on the ISF project with a "Safety First" approach. - The total area of the planned site for the ISF is approx. 1,600 ha (almost the same as the area of Shibuya Ward in Tokyo).
-By the end of December 2021, the national government acquired land of approx. 1,263 ha (approx. 78.9% of the total sites).
+The Interim Storage Facility (ISF) was built to safely and intensively manage and store removed soil, waste, and incinerated ash (>100,000 Bq/kg) generated by decontamination in Fukushima Prefecture, until final disposal outside the prefecture within 30 years from the start of transportation to the Interim Storage Facility.

+- Okuma Town and Futaba Town agreed to the request to build the facility, which was a very important decision.
+The Ministry of the Environment will continue to work on the ISF project with a "Safety First" approach. - O The total area of the planned site for the ISF is approx. 1,600 ha (almost the same as the area of Shibuya Ward in Tokyo).
+By the end of December 2022, the national government acquired land of approx. 1,280 ha (approx. 80.0% of the total sites).